SeninAndrew/RoboND-Kinematics-Project/README.md

 Image with the item in the bin:
 ![Item in the bin](https://raw.githubusercontent.com/SeninAndrew/RoboND-Kinematics-Project/master/imgs/in_bin.png)

+My notes from the project:

+The most difficult part in the project was refreshing the inverse kinematics.
+Once I had understanding of it the rest was more or less straightforward.

+Also I had some tech issues with the ROS setup.
+I decided not to use the VM environments as it was too slow on my laptop.
+So I had to deal with some missing dependencies issues and Python compatibilities.
+I managed to make all work only with Python2.7, but initially I had Python3.6.
+Even in native setup it is not as fast as I wish it is.
+Rviz works at something about 10 FPS on my i7-based laptop (even in demo mode without my code).
+Not sure if it is something expected or something is wrong in my setup.

+As you can see from the video the movements of the arm are not smooth and has some unnecessary rotations.
+Not sure what's the reason for that.
+My best theory would be that we are using Euler angles instead of quaternions.
+I know that the later are much better for approximating movements smoothly.
+Based on the discussion on slack this seems to be a common problem.

 ## Denavit-Hartenberg Parameters

 This project is using the Kuka KR 210 robotic arm which can be represented with the following list of joints (image credits: Udacity):